Athletic Training (Masters in Athletic Training)

 Applicants for the MAT must submit all of the following documentation through the ATCAS (https://atcas.liaisoncas.com/applicant-ux/#/login)

-1. Official transcripts from all colleges/universities with degrees posted.
+1. Official transcripts from the baccalaureate degree awarding institution and all transcripts from institutions where post-baccalaureate work has been completed.
 To be considered for admission, applicants must hold a degree from an institutionally accredited institution or its foreign equivalent.

 2. Letters of Recommendation (2) – One letter must be from a Certified Athletic Trainer; the other letter must be from an academic professor.